harshwadhwani-10/CodeCrafters-WriteStack/FUTURE_IMPLEMENTATIONS.md

 ## Detailed Strategic Answer (2-3 minutes)

-When thinking about future implementations for BlogHub, I'd approach it in phases based on user feedback and platform growth.
+When thinking about future implementations for WriteStack, I'd approach it in phases based on user feedback and platform growth.

 **Phase 1: Enhanced Discovery & Social Features**